wenchonglai/aA_Homework/WAD2/WAD2-Study-Notes.md

 ### Interpolation
 - use `{}` to interpolate
 - [CAVEAT] **only single expressions allowed** in an interpolation!
+  - **`;` is not allowed**
 ---
 ## React Component
 - **JS function that return HTML** to be rendered onto a document
+  - encapsulates pieces of UI containing both HTML and the means to manipulte it
-- the building blocks of a React view-layer
+- the **basic building blocks** of a React view-layer
+  - A React app is a hierarchy, or tree, of React components
 - typically written in JSX
+- ***Single Responsibility Principle***
+  - a React component should have only one responsibility
+- **React Components should be **pure functions** (with respect to props)**
+  1. with the same input, gives the same output
+  2. 0 side effects
+  3. does not mutate its input
 ---
 ## Using React with Node
 - package dependency